-VED analysis is a crucial tool to understand and categorize inventory according to its importance.
+VED analysis is a crucial tool for understanding and categorizing inventory according to its importance.
 Because of it, the management can optimize costs by investing more in the vital and essential categories of stock and lesser in the desirable category of inventory.

 Usage of VED Analysis

-VED analysis helps in dividing medicines into the three categories as per their usage and importance.
+VED analysis helps divide medicines into three categories as per their usage and importance.
 Therefore, medication in the vital group is to be kept in stock compulsorily, as they would be critical for patients.
-Medicines which are a bit less risky, or which can be obtained from other sources too at short notice, become part of an essential category.
-Those that are least critical and their shortage will not pose any danger to a patient’s health, and lives get its place in the desired class.
+Medicines that are a bit less risky or which can be obtained from other sources too at short notice become part of an essential category.
+Those that are least critical and their shortage will not pose any danger to a patient’s health and lives get their place in the desired class.
 As a result, the hospital’s management can wisely allocate resources on medical inventory as per their respective VED categories.

 Resources are always scarce for any organization, and thus optimum utilization of available resources is the key to success.
 Since costs related to maintaining inventory are high, it becomes the responsibility of the management to tackle these costs effectively.
-Scientific methods like VED analysis help in maintaining an optimum level of stock, without posing risks of shortages or non-availability of essential spares, parts, or products.
+Scientific methods like VED analysis help maintain an optimum stock level without posing risks of shortages or non-availability of essential spares, parts, or products.